We pull up the Stones’ driveway an hour later .

 “Let me talk to Jimmy so’s we kin arrange it.”

-“I’m gonna leave today again.
+“I’m gonna leave again today.
 I’ll stay in touch.
 Ya gots ta get Mike to clear me ‘fore I’s comin’ back.”

 We go to an instant photo kiosk to have the film developed.
 The photos are dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
 He takes some posed pix at the motel pool.
 The clerk keeps giving me the evil eye.
 My feet start tingling again.
 They’re saying to hit the road.